RichardDooling/LegalPro/Chapter_6/Chapter_6.md

 The lawyer should *not* be the source of information about the lawyer's client, again, except as authorized or required by the Model Rules or other law.

+Be a professional.
+Don't tell people about your clients.
+Let your clients tell people about you.

 ## Confidentiality

 Clients hate it when lawyers blab.